joshlevinson/Sample-WP2Markdown/Predict/technology.md

 #### Data Cleansing

  Predict has a built-in mechanism that filters out traffic noise and irregular online behavior from the learning algorithms, making sure we capture genuine crowd behavior.
-In other words, non-human visitors (internet robots) and institutional buyers donâ&#128;&#153;t affect us.
+In other words, non-human visitors (internet robots) and institutional buyers don’t affect us.

 #### Feature Attractor Model

  We have an advanced algorithm for dealing with long-tail items with little or no behavioral traffic.
-Thanks to this model, clients with large or frequently changing catalogues donâ&#128;&#153;t have to suffer from the â&#128;&#156;cold-startâ&#128;&#157; problem, and new visitors can get meaningful recommendations right from day one.
+Thanks to this model, clients with large or frequently changing catalogues don’t have to suffer from the “cold-start” problem, and new visitors can get meaningful recommendations right from day one.

 #### Unified Profile